divinites/oauth-mail/README.md

 4. modify your host file: for osx users, it is /etc/host, add a new line *127.0.0.1  www.mylocalhost.com* at the end.

+##  Functions:

+- Write Mail: do exactly as the command name describes, this command will open a new view
+- Send Mail:  do exactly as the command name, describes, this command will send the mail you write
+- Send As Mail: this command will add email header on top of all the content in current view
+- Show Mail List: this command will show the default email list, you can set it in user setting files.
+- Show Mail: it would be better to use it after show mail list, since this command with show an input panel, you can enter the mail ID (listed by show_mail_list command) and a new view will open and show your mail content.

 That's it.
-In the first time you use the send mail, it will redirect your an authorization page, where you can click "yes" for authorization, after you see the page "the authentication flow has completed", you can close that page and let the program take in charge everything.
+In the first time you use this plug-in, it will redirect your an authorization page, where you can click "yes" for authorization, after you see the page "the authentication flow has completed", you can close that page and let the program take in charge everything.
 In the next time and what soever, you can instantly send emails without any noticeable interaction with email server, since the program will automatically deal with everything and refresh the access_token when necessary.

 ## Future Development:

-1. This project is still in its early stage, now it suppport sending and receiving mails via Outlook mails and Gmails.
+1. This project is still in a very early stage, now it supports sending and receiving mails via Outlook mails and Gmails.
+You are welcome to send me request about more email server support, or, send me a pull request.
 2. Next step:
    - Adding signature support
    - ~~Adding IMAP support, so users will be able to receive recent emails~~
    - Adding reply and forwarding command
+   - Using tmLanguage to define different colors when displaying email list

-I have no intention to make it a full functional email agent with complicated rules, since we already have so many execellent programs.
+I have no intention to make it a full functional email agent with complicated rules, since we already have so many excellent programs.
 I will keep it light-weight, only necessary functions will be added.

 ## Change Logs: